Franklin Elementary School

 The neighborhood school’s two wings, one home to shared programs and the other to academics, embrace a central playscape, welcoming students, teachers, and visitors alike.
 Thoughtfully developed with universal design principles, the landscape, play area, and school are fully accessible, ensuring an inclusive learning community for all students.

-As the heart of the school, the main lobby is a lively, light-filled space with patterns and design elements inspired by the school’s falcon mascot and its habitat.
+Students enter a light-filled lobby characterized by its biophilic design, featuring whimsical elements from environmental graphics to nature-inspired flooring and tile patterns.
 Geometric wooden portals mark the entrances to shared spaces including the gymnasium, music room, and a cafetorium, which are easily accessible from the lobby.

 Comprised of light-filled classrooms, project areas, and an integrated, district-wide special education program, the academic wing features playful forms and furnishings while maintaining clear sightlines for supervision.
 Three floors are organized by grade level, each with a distinct theme inspired by the school’s falcon mascot and reinforced by custom graphics to instill a sense of place and belonging.
 Project areas in corridors function as a hub for each grade-level community, offering breakout space for lessons outside the classroom, small group work, or individual instruction.